vele616/monorepo/packages/jobboard/website/content/jobs/senior-grc-analyst-hopin-pWlSo.md

 url: "https://boards.greenhouse.io/hopin/jobs/4401753003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4401753003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#ui/ux,#operations,#css,#windows,#aws,#googlecloud,#heroku,#management,#sales,#translation"
+hashtags: "#analysis,#aws,#heroku,#css,#windows,#ui/ux,#googlecloud,#operations,#management,#sales,#translation"
-jobType: "software"
+jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have project management experience, consider applying to Hopin's job post for a new senior grc analyst."
+summary: "If you have experience in a highly SaaS/PaaS environment, consider applying to Hopin's job post for a new Senior GRC Analyst."
 summaryBackup: "Hopin is looking for a senior grc analyst that has experience in: #ui/ux, #operations, #css."
-featured: 20
+featured: 8
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.